PrinceMertiya/PrinceMertiya/README.md

-<h3 align="right">Hey, I’m Prince Mertiya — a software engineer who’s currently chilling and coding (yep, both at the same time 😎).<br> I don’t always think how to do, sometimes I just do — because honestly, reflex saves you from buggy chaos more than you'd think.
+<h3 align="center">Hey, I’m Prince Mertiya — a software engineer who’s currently chilling and coding (yep, both at the same time 😎).<br> I don’t always think how to do, sometimes I just do — because honestly, reflex saves you from buggy chaos more than you'd think.
 I build cool things, break a few in the process, and learn a ton along the way.
 Stay curious, write clean code, and hey… don’t forget your water intake 💧💻.</h3>

 ###